Anne Hathaway

 A still from Love and Other Drugs

 Subsequently, she lent her voice to the animated musicals "Rio" (2011) and its sequel "Rio 2" (2014).
-She also starred in the romantic drama "One Day" (2011) and took on the role of Catwoman in the blockbuster superhero action film "The Dark Knight Rises" (2012), featuring Christian Bale, Tom Hardy, and Gary Oldman, which raked in over a billion dollars at the box office.
+She also starred in the romantic drama "One Day" (2011) and took on the role of Catwoman in the blockbuster superhero action film "The Dark Knight Rises" (2012), featuring Christian Bale, Tom Hardy, and Gary Oldman, which earned over a billion dollars worldwide.

 Anne Hathaway as Catwoman